Levels of Development (LOD) in BIM | Autodesk

 LOD 500—as-built or facility management: The model at this stage includes information about the installed and operational elements of the building, reflecting real-world conditions for maintenance and facility management.

 Levels of Development (LOD) are integral to the construction industry because they allow model authors to clearly define the reliability of their models and help downstream users understand the limitations of the models they receive.
-By standardising the degree of reliability and accuracy required at each project stage, LOD minimises misunderstandings among stakeholders, optimises resource usage and aids proactive decision-making.
+By standardizing the degree of reliability and accuracy required at each project stage, LOD minimizes misunderstandings among stakeholders, optimizes resource usage, and aids proactive decision-making.

 Do all AEC projects use Levels of Development (LOD)?